-Scandal can't keep Volkswagen from strong sales increase
+Despite scandal, VW in running for global sales crown

-FRANKFURT, Germany (AP) — Booming business in China helped push Volkswagen to a 3.8 percent sales increase in 2016 — despite lawsuits and criminal investigations over its cars that cheated on emissions tests.
+FRANKFURT, Germany (AP) — It’s ironic: Volkswagen spent 2016 battling a huge scandal over cars it rigged to cheat on emissions tests.

-Volkswagen sold 10.31 million cars across all of the company’s brands, which include Audi, Porsche and Skoda.
+And now stands a decent chance to pass Toyota for the title of world’s biggest carmaker for the year.

-The results strengthened Volkswagen’s bid for the title of world’s largest carmaker against the sales leader from 2015, Toyota.
+Booming business in China helped Volkswagen increase its sales to 10.31 million vehicles last year across all its brands, which include Audi, Porsche and Skoda, the company said Tuesday.

-Sales in China grew 12.2 percent for the full year to 3.98 million.
+That was an increase of 3.8 percent over 2015, when Volkswagen came in second to Toyota.
+And a strong finish to the year in December — 11.8 percent better than the same month the year before — improves the company’s chances of moving from No. 2 to No. 1 in global sales.

 Most Read Stories